-The soil series for the farm is a Hudson silty clay loam.
+The soil series for the farm is a primarily Hudson silty clay loam on the upper terrace while it is a Chenango on the lower terrace.
 Maintaining physical structure (i.e. aggregation) and an adequate level of soil nutrients is essential for vigorous plant growth and high yields.
 Soils with good porosity enhance the growth of roots and microbes by facilitating the movement of water and air into and through the soil.
 However, soil management practices that rely on driving heavy machinery on soil, such as occurs with tillage, can cause the particles to become more tightly packed, reducing the volume of soil pores.
 In compacted soils, movement of air and water are restricted and the ability of plant roots to grow is deeply reduced.
 Even though Dilmun Hill does not use large machinery, they still have problems with compaction and poor infiltration and drainage in several areas.
-An experimental plot has been set up with 4 treatments to investigate the best management strategy for this problem.
-The treatments are: oats/alfalfa, white clover, mulch and no mulch.
-The goal for this lab is to determine which one of these treatments has been most effective in improving soil structure.
+As a result a variety of management strategies have been implemented at Dilmun to investigate the best management strategy for this problem.
+The goal for this lab is to determine how these treatments have been effective in improving the soil at the farm.